snooppr/snoop/README.en.md

 1. Reconfigure your Firewall *(for example, Kaspersky blocks Resources for adults).*

 2. Check the speed of your Internet connection:
-`$ python3 snoop.py -v username`
+`python3 snoop.py -v username`
 If any of the network parameters are highlighted in red, Snoop may hang during the search.
 At low speed, increase the 'x' value of the '--time-out x' option:
-`$ python3 snoop.py -t 15 username`
+`python3 snoop.py -t 15 username`.

 3. In fact, this is not a mistake.
 Fix username
-*(for example, some sites do not allow Cyrillic characters; "spaces"; or "Vietnamese-Chinese encoding"
-in user names, in order to save time: - requests are filtered).*
+*(for example, some sites do not allow Cyrillic characters; "spaces" or "Vietnamese-Chinese encoding" in user names, in order to save time: - requests are filtered).*

 4. **Change your IP address**